sungchun12/iot-python-webapp/README.md

 - Reference the build yaml files as starter cicd templates for yourself
 - See how easy it is to build and push a docker image to a container registry
 - Get a look and feel for encrypting and decrypting credentials using KMS
+- Explore how to read and write to a bigtable database with python
 - Show me how to do it better and how YOU are using it! ;)

 ## Reference Architecture Diagram